-Christopher Wink is a journalist who cofounded Technical.ly, the network of local technology news sites.
+Christopher Wink is a journalist and entrepreneur who cofounded Technically Media, a publishing company best known for Technical.ly, the network of local technology news sites.
+He is an active writer, reporter and public speaker.

 - V 1.0: I first bought ChristopherWink.com sometime in 2005, built a simple site using Dreamweaver before struggling to find a reason why and letting it lapse.